6 Super Important IT Trends for 2023-2026

 Much of the IT market is now directly tied to the cloud.

-And ICD predicts that, in 2021, 80% of enterprises will switch to a cloud-based IT infrastructure twice as fast as they did before COVID-19.
+And ICD predicted that in 2021, 80% of enterprises would switch to a cloud-based IT infrastructure twice as fast as they did before COVID-19.

 The largest segment of the cloud services market is the traditional SaaS market, at just over $100 billion in 2020.